joakimsk/docs/docs/source/clientauth.rst

 A request carrying a REST API call should have two headers:

-Arctic-Nonce: A number used only once.
-Servers receiving this check if it is heard before and dismiss the call if it is.
-This is a effectibe protection against replay-attacks.
+**Arctic-Nonce:** A number used only once.
+Servers receiving this can check if it is heard before and dismiss the request if it is.
+This is a effective protection against replay-attacks.

-Arctic-Hmac: The SHA-256-HMAC checksum computed from a secret key and a combination of the nonce and the message-content.
+**Arctic-Hmac:** The SHA-256-HMAC checksum computed from a secret key and a combination of the nonce and the message-content.
 For POST and PUT requests this is the request body.
 For GET and DELETE requests it is empty.
 The Hmac code is encoded with Base-64 and truncated.
 We use the 44 first characters.
 When a Hmac is received the server-side also computes a Hmac the same way and compares.
 If it is the same result, it means that the request is authenticated.